Siege of Diriyah: Assault on Arrafia'

-Ibrahim pasha showed a harsh attitude towards the conquered Arabians.
+Assault on all sides

+In September, Ibrahim began preparing a full assault on every side of the wall with his newly arrived reinforcements; he sent Ali Uzun to the south, and Ibrahim began preparing the artillery in the north and began assaulting the walls from the north and south; the Ottomans assaulted on Mashrafa's side; the Ottomans succeeded in capturing their barricades; both sides suffered heavy losses; the Saudis were forced to disperse their forces on all sides; the Ottomans partly entered the walls and nearly conquered the fort; however, once again they were beaten back.

+Surrender of Diriyah

+The siege had lasted for five months.
+Abdullah knew he wouldn't last long after he suffered heavy losses and supplies began to wane, so he asked for surrender on September 9.
+Ibrahim was delighted with this and ordered the fight to stop.
+Abdullah negotiated with Ibrahim to cede Diriyah and nearby cities to the Ottomans in exchange for the safety of the Saudis and that Abdullah would travel to Cairo and Constantinople, to which he agreed.

+News arrived in Cairo on October 28, and Muhammad Ali Pasha was delighted to hear the news, and celebrations were made.

+War casualties

+The Ottomans suffered 1,500 deaths during the siege, and the Saudis lost around 1,300.

+Aftermath

+Destruction of Diriyah and death of Abdullah bin Saud

+Muhammad Ali broke the treaty between Ibrahim and Abdullah and ordered the city to be destroyed with its walls and houses and burned to the ground.
+Ibrahim Pasha's troops plundered Diriyah and massacred several Saudi ulama.
+Ibrahim pasha showed a harsh attitude towards the Saudis.
 He ordered Abdullah to prepare for the journey to Istanbul, 400 men escorted him to Cairo where Muhammad Ali kindly received him, two days later he was hurried off to Istanbul guarded by a detachment of Tartars.
 When he reached Istanbul he was paraded in the streets for three days amid celebrations.
 Several Turkish ulama tried to convince him of the errors of his faith during his brief imprisonment.
 When the spectacle was over Abdullah was beheaded, after the execution his head was crushed with a mortar and his body was suspended on a post with a dagger plunged into it for all to see.

-More brutal punishments of the Wahhabis followed, notably against two sheikhs who had personally offended Ibrahim Pasha two years earlier.
+More brutal punishments of the Saudis followed, notably against two sheikhs who had personally offended Ibrahim Pasha two years earlier.
 The first who was the former governor of Diriyah had all of his teeth pulled out while the second was beaten and tied to the mouth of cannon which was then fired.